-An active particle-based tracking framework for 2D and 3D time-lapse microscopy images.
+An active particle-based tracking framework for 2D and 3D time-lapse microscopy images

 The process required to track cellular structures is a key task in the study of cell migration.
 This allows the accurate estimation of motility indicators that help in the understanding of mechanisms behind various biological processes.
 This paper reports a particle-based fully automatic tracking framework that is able to quantify the motility of living cells in time-lapse images.
 Contrary to the standard tracking methods based on predefined motion models, in this paper we reformulate the tracking mechanism as a data driven optimization process to remove its reliance on a priory motion models.
 The proposed method has been evaluated using 2D and 3D deconvolved epifluorescent in-vivo image sequences that describe the development of the quail embryo.